 During the Workforce Mental Health Summit in Washington, DC earlier this month, the CEOs of Accenture, USAA, and Rockwell Automation, explained how they’ve sought to support their employees’ mental wellness.

-Wayne Peacock, CEO of USAA, an insurance company that serves veterans and their families, knew he had to address company support for more mental health accessibility when the company lost one of its own.
+For Wayne Peacock, CEO of USAA, an insurance company that serves veterans and their families, the issue hit close to home when the company lost one of its own, and he knew he had to do more to support mental health accessibility.

 “There was a Saturday morning when one of our employees died by suicide on campus, and that, for me, was a day where it’s like, okay, this is real,” he told the audience.

-That sparked USAA to get more involved with the veteran community, inside and outside its walls, and help reduce the perceived stigma of mental illness.
+While the company already offered several mental health benefits, including being part of a 2023 initiative launched to prevent suicide among veterans called Face the Fight, USAA became more involved with the veteran community, inside and outside its walls, to help reduce the perceived stigma of mental illness.
 “About 20% of our employees this year have taken advantage of the free services that are part of our healthcare benefits to go out and get counseling, and we’ve doubled the amount of counseling services that are available.”

 Julie Sweet, CEO of the consulting firm Accenture, which has over 700,000 employees globally, said that her focus on mental health began in 2018.
 The company had just partnered with the American Association for Persons with Disabilities, to explore the business case for hiring disabled workers.
 It was an eye-opening experience for Sweet, who said it alerted her to invisible disabilities.
 Since then, Accenture has hired its first chief health officer and trained 22,000 employees to be mental health allies who, by asking the right types of questions, can help identify mental health risks among their colleagues.